 Docents are certified at the end of the shadowing period.
 Your supervisor will observe your presentation and complete an assessment of your performance.

 Peabody docents are asked to make a commitment of a minimum of 8 to 12 months and 50 volunteer hours.
 Longer commitments are encouraged.
-We also ask that each volunteer sign-up for at least one large special event or outreach event in each academic year.
+We also ask that each volunteer sign up for at least 1 large special event or outreach event in each academic year.

 Once accepted into program all docents will have opportunities to sharpen communication skills, gain knowledge, and learn how to share complex information in dynamic ways.
 Docents are invited to special volunteer enrichment workshops and behind-the-scenes tours.
 You are welcome to request reference letters from supervisors and may be eligible to receive university internship credit.
 Graduate and undergraduate students in biology, earth science, and the social sciences are encouraged to apply.